areummon/moccacino/README.md

 - `iced`: GUI library for Rust

+> [!NOTE]
+>
-> **Note:** This is a student project I created and worked on a few years ago.
-I don't feel like developing it further right now, so I'll leave it as is.
+> This is a project I created and worked on a few years ago.
+> I don't feel like developing it further right now, so
+> I'll leave it as is.
 I might update it in the future.

 ## License